Boeing, General Dynamics agree to $400 million A-12 settlement

-WASHINGTON, Jan 23 (Reuters) - Boeing Co and General Dynamics Corp have agreed to a $400 million deal to settle the last of a series of legal disputes with the U.S. government over its 1991 decision to cancel the A-12 stealth aircraft program, the Justice Department said on Thursday.
+WASHINGTON (Reuters) - Boeing Co (BA.N) and General Dynamics Corp (GD.N) have agreed to a $400 million deal to settle the last of a series of legal disputes with the U.S. government over its 1991 decision to cancel the A-12 stealth aircraft program, the Justice Department said on Thursday.

 Under the agreement, the two weapons makers will each provide the U.S. Navy with $200 million in aircraft or services, the department said.
 It said the U.S. government would not pay any money in connection with the companies’ claims.